-- The data needs to be processed so that the school can fulfil a contract with the individual, or the individual has asked the school to take specific steps before entering into a contract - The data needs to be processed so that the school can comply with a legal obligation - The data needs to be processed to ensure the vital interests of the individual e.g. to protect someone's life - The data needs to be processed so that the school, as a public authority, can perform a task in the public interest, and carry out its official functions - The data needs to be processed for the legitimate interests of the school or a third party (provided the individual's rights and freedoms are not overridden) - The individual (or their parent/carer when appropriate in the case of a pupil) has freely given clear consent
+- The data needs to be processed so that the school can fulfil a contract with the individual, or the individual has asked the school to take specific steps before entering into a contract. - The data needs to be processed so that the school can comply with a legal obligation. - The data needs to be processed to ensure the vital interests of the individual or another person i.e. to protect someone's life. - The data needs to be processed so that the school, as a public authority, can perform a task in the public interest or exercise its official authority. - The data needs to be processed for the legitimate interests of the school (where the processing is not for any tasks the school performs as a public authority) or a third party, provided the individual's rights and freedoms are not overridden. - The individual (or their parent/carer when appropriate in the case of a pupil) has freely given clear consent.

-For special categories of personal data, we will also meet one of the special category conditions for processing which are set out in the UK GDPR and Data Protection Act 2018.
+For special categories of personal data, we will also meet one of the special category conditions for processing under data protection law:

-- The individual (or their parent/carer when appropriate in the case of a pupil) has given explicit consent - The data needs to be processed to perform or exercise obligations or rights in relation to employment, social security or social protection law - The data needs to be processed to ensure the vital interests of the individual or another person, where the individual is physically or legally incapable of giving consent - The data has already been made manifestly public by the individual - The data needs to be processed for the establishment, exercise or defence of legal claims - The data needs to be processed for reasons of substantial public interest as defined in legislation

-- The data needs to be processed for health or social care purposes, and the processing is done by or under the direction of a health or social work professional or by any other person obliged to confidentiality under law - The data needs to be processed for public health reasons, and the processing is done by or under the direction of a health professional or by any other person obliged to confidentiality under law - The data needs to be processed for archiving purposes, scientific or historical research purposes, or statistical purposes, and the processing is in the public interest
+- The individual (or their parent/carer when appropriate in the case of a pupil) has given explicit consent. - The data needs to be processed to perform or exercise obligations or rights in relation to employment, social security or social protection law. - The data needs to be processed to ensure the vital interests of the individual or another person, where the individual is physically or legally incapable of giving consent. - The data has already been made manifestly public by the individual. - The data needs to be processed for the establishment, exercise or defence of legal claims. - The data needs to be processed for reasons of substantial public interest as defined in legislation. - The data needs to be processed for health or social care purposes, and the processing is done by, or under the direction of, a health or social work professional or by any other person obliged to confidentiality under law. - The data needs to be processed for public health reasons, and the processing is done by, or under the direction of, a health professional or by any other person obliged to confidentiality under law. - The data needs to be processed for archiving purposes, scientific or historical research purposes, or statistical purposes, and the processing is in the public interest.